-Regardless of the size of the ransomware campaign and if it is particularly targeted to one industry or not, you need to be prepared to protect against it.
+Big or small, you need to be prepared to protect against ransomware.
 In today’s IT landscape, businesses need to deploy managed software and hardware protection as well as commit to best practices like two-factor authentication and strong passwords.
 Give Quikteks a call at (973) 882-4644 for assistance with your cybersecurity needs.